AnNOtis/config-upload/README.md

 # config-upload

-upload file to s3 by configuration file
+Upload file to s3 by configuration file.

 ## Install